-Trump administration abruptly cancels three classified Iran-related briefings
+Trump administration abruptly cancels 4 classified Iran-related briefings

 The sudden briefing cancellations come as some lawmakers, particularly Democrats, continue to question the administration’s justification for killing Iranian General Qasem Soleimani.
 Senators appear likely to rebuke President Donald Trump soon in the form of a vote on a war powers resolution to limit his military actions in Iran.

-Wednesday’s briefing on American diplomatic outposts was originally going to focus on the situation in the African country of Burundi but the topic was changed to a global assessment of embassy security at the request of congressional staff after the strike that killed Soleimani.
+Wednesday’s briefing on American diplomatic outposts was originally going to focus on situation in the African country of Burundi but the topic was changed to a global assessment of embassy security at the request of congressional staff after the strike that killed Soleimani.

 An aide tells CNN the request of topic change was made January 7.
 The law requires monthly briefings for national security committees in both chambers on threats to embassies.